shibuya-n/CS392-2025-Fall-aduong/assigns/07/Code/README.md

   -- find solutions in order of simplicity

   1. start with root state
+  2. pass to BFirstenumerate to get lazy stream of all states
+  3. BFirstEnumerate explores breadth-first: enqueues children at rear
-  2. process all states at depth 1 (combining 4 numbers into 3)
+  4. process all states at depth 1 (combining 4 numbers into 3)
-  3. process all states at depth 2 (3 numbers into 2)
+  5. process all states at depth 2 (3 numbers into 2)
-  4. process states at depth 3 (2 numbers into 1)
+  6. process states at depth 3 (2 numbers into 1)
-  5. check each final state to see if it equals 24
+  7. check each final state to see if it equals 24

   -- use BFirstEnumerate to employ a queue structure

 - finally, find states that have exactly one term remaining and evaluate that term
 - check if the result equals 24 and return all valid solutions as a lazy stream

+Implementation Details

+GameState: holds a FnList<Term> representing remaining terms
+GameTreeNode: implements FnGtree<GameState>
+-- value() returns the current GameState
+-- children() generates all possible next states by combining pairs of terms Solution filtering: use LnStrmSUtil.filter0() on the enumeration stream to find goal states Result mapping: use LnStrmSUtil.map0() to extract Term from GameState